hassanomran/Feed-Reader-Testing/README.md

 8. a test suite named "New Feed Selection".

 9.  a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.

+## The tests:

+1. tests to make sure that the allFeeds variable has been defined and that it is not empty.
+2. loops through each feed and determines if the URL is defined and not empty.
+3. loops through each feed and determines that each feed has a name and not empty.
+4. ensures the menu element is hidden by default.
+5. validates proper functioning of the hamburger menu toggle.
+6. tests that there is at least one entry in feed.
+7. tests that new content is loaded by loadFeed().